VinitaVrn/Smart-Home-Manager/README.md

 - JWT: (Json web token) for authentication purposes, creating token
 - argon2: For Hashing the passwords
 - mongoose : for mongoDB connection, storing data
-- CORS :Cross Origin Resourse Sharing
+- CORS : Origin Resourse Sharing - For allowing other domains to access our API
 - dotenv : For storing confidential data